The Definitive Guide to Sales Process Creation

 Step 1: Check-in on Your Competitors

-The first step to a fully prepared sales process is understanding how your competitors are positioning themselves against you.
+The first step to a fully prepared sales process is understanding how your competitors position themselves against you.

 First, check out their marketing collateral at the bottom of the funnel.
 You can do this by searching for a product-based keyword, such as “marketing automation software:”